MattWestb/IKEA-TRADFRI-ICC-A-1-Module/Flashing-MG/Jlink/README.md

 Its very easy bricking MGs with Simplicity Commander only then writing new bootloader!!

  Dont let J-Link updating your probe.
 Its bricking it !!
 The trick its that having the same version in the J-Link probe and the J-Link.dll or J-Link want to updating the firmware.
-If letting J-Link updating the firmware its crashing the STM32F103.
+If letting J-Link updating the firmware its bricking the probe.
 Then do a new firmware with the new JLinkARM.dll and flashing it on the STM32F103.